 What happens when a horse has high insulin?

 The most serious consequence of high insulin is laminitis.
-It is now known that approximately 90% of laminitis cases are caused by high insulin.
-The mechanism is not completely understood but we do know that high insulin causes high levels of endothelin-1 which reduces blood flow to the hoof.
+It is now known that approximately 90% of laminitis cases are associated with elevated insulin levels.
+The exact mechanism is not completely understood, but research indicates that high insulin concentrations increase levels of endothelin-1, a potent vasoconstrictor that reduces blood flow to the hoof tissues.

 What is leptin resistance in horses?